 There are rules around whether or not you can deduct the cost of home improvements.
-We’ve pulled together a few pointers to help you start to approach your taxes and identify if you can in fact claim a kitchen remodel on your taxes.
+This blog post is designed to help you identify if you can in fact write off home improvements and claim a kitchen remodel on your taxes.

 Is this a remodel or repair?

-- Is your home a personal residence only?
+Is your home a personal residence only?
 Or do you have a home office?

 If your home is only used as a personal residence, then you cannot deduct the cost of any home improvements.

-- Do you rent out your home?
+Do you rent out your home?

-- Did you sell your home or are you selling your home soon?
+Did you sell your home or are you selling your home soon?